Whiplash refers to a series of neck injuries caused by or related to a sudden distortion of the neck.

-Whiplash, or WAD (whiplash-associated disorders) refers to a series of neck injuries caused by or related to a sudden distortion of the neck - hyperextension (over-extension) injury to the neck.
-In many cases whiplash is the result of being struck from behind, for example, by a fast moving vehicle in an automobile accident.
+Whiplash, or whiplash-associated disorder (WAD), is often the result of being struck from behind, for example, by a fast moving vehicle in an automobile accident.

-Most people associate whiplash with one vehicle being hit in the rear by another vehicle - the driver in front sustains the whiplash.
-However, the impact can come from any direction and the head may move backwards or sideways, not only forwards initially.
-Whiplash injury may also be sustained in various ways, such as from falling off a bicycle or a horse.
+Most people associate whiplash with a vehicle being hit from behind by another vehicle - the driver in front gets whiplash.
+However, the impact can come from any direction, and the head may move backward or sideways, not only forward.

-Put simply, the ligaments and tendons in the neck are sprained during a whiplash injury because, for example, the ligament has been overstretched.
+Put simply, the ligaments and tendons in the neck are sprained during a whiplash injury because they have been overstretched.
 Even though the neck has not been broken, it may sometimes take several months for everything to heal.

 Women are more susceptible to whiplash injuries than men; experts believe it is because women's neck muscles are usually not as strong as men's.

-A whiplash injury typically takes from 12 to 24 hours after the accident or blow to develop.
-At the time of the incident any swelling or bruising to the neck muscles will not be apparent straight away.
-In most cases the discomfort, pain and stiffness is much worse on the following day, and may continue to worsen as each day goes by.
+A whiplash injury typically takes 12-24 hours to develop.
+At the time of the incident, any swelling or bruising to the neck muscles will not be apparent straight away.
+In most cases, the discomfort, pain, and stiffness is much worse on the following day, and may continue to worsen as each day goes by.

 A person with whiplash may experience: